New Study Reveals Significant Benefits of Yoga in Eating Disorder Prevention and Recovery

 Summary

-Researchers recruited 168 participants from communities throughout the United States and United Kingdom.
+Researchers recruited 168 participants from communities throughout the United States and the United Kingdom.
 Compared to controls, Eat Breathe Thrive participants experienced significant decreases in eating disorder behaviors, depression, and difficulties regulating emotions.
 Researchers also found improvements in protective factors that reduce the risk of eating disorders, including self-care, self-compassion, body appreciation, social connection, and mindful eating.

 Research Questions